 The Operations Manager has the responsibility for correspondence of results of PKI audits between the PKI and other entities, for example GCSB or the Lead Agency.

-Audit Certificates and associated reports and remediation plans, should be provided to Subscribing Agencies (or their designated Subscriber Authority) to satisfy the subscribing agency architecture, risk assessment and C&A needs.
+Audit Certificates and associated reports and remediation plans, will be provided to Subscribing Agencies (or their designated Subscriber Authority) to satisfy the subscribing agency architecture, risk assessment and C&A needs.

 Other Business and Legal Matters